-Phaze Daze was developed by LatticeWorks Software and was released on 08 November, 2004.
+Phaze Daze was developed by LatticeWorks Software and was released on November 8, 2004.
 The game is shareware and costs $19.95.
-The game is only available from third party download websites, because LatticeWork Software's site, "www.latticeworksw.com", is an empty page.
+The game is only available from third party download websites, because LatticeWorks Software's site no longer exists.

 In Phraze Daze players must rearrange a set of scrambled letters to spell a famous quote.
 The only clues each puzzle gives are appropriate spacing and punctuation and the name of the quoted person.
 Also, the letters in the letter bank are vertically aligned with the spaces they belong to.
 There are three difficulty settings: Novice (quotes with 2-3 lines), Mage (quotes with 4-5 lines) and Wizard (quotes with 6-7 lines).